Lewis Clareburt: 2024 Summer Olympics

-Clareburt progressed to the semi-finals of the 200 metre individual medley where he finished 14th in a time of 2:00.06, while finished 21st in the heats of the 200 metre butterfly in a time of 1:57.12.
+In the semi-finals of the 200 metre individual medley he finished 14th overall with a time of 2:00.06, and in the heats of the 200 metre butterfly he was 21st overall with a time of 1:57.12.

 Surf Life Saving

 Clareburt attributes competing in Surf Life Saving as a reason he remained in the sport of competitive swimming after joining the local Lyall Bay Surf Club aged 13.

 He was named in teams throughout his career including the 2017 International Surf Rescue Challenge held at Mount Maunganui and 2017 World Rescue Championships in the Netherlands.

 Clareburt was named in the New Zealand Black Fins team to take part at World Championships in Italy in 2022 but suffered a broken arm in a skateboarding accident before the event.